M4xwo/AlignmentScriptsV1/README.md

 ```
 The first part sets the working directory for the script and unzips the files passed by the loop-script using `gunzip` which is really handy.

-In the second part we calculate the size of the genome and the GC content using `grep`from the provided .fna files.
+In the second part we calculate the size of the genome and the GC content using `grep`from the provided .fna files.<br>
 First I tried counting the bases by only using the wordcount `wc`command which didn't work out and resulted in an empty file.
 Using the .gff files and the `grep`command we also get the number of expressed genes.